Area(s) of ExpertiseContemporary Art, Latin American Art, photography, New Media, Performance, decolonial and cultural

 Over the last several decades, Tuer has served as a board member for the Power Plant; Toronto Arts Council; Cinemateque Ontario; Funnel Film Theatre; Hemispheric Institute; Prefix Photo; LACAP (Latin American-Canadian Art Projects); Public; Fuse and C magazines.
 She has also served as a juror for all levels of government cultural funding, as well as for international festivals and museums.

 At OCAD University, she has served in an administrative capacity as Acting Graduate Director of Criticism and Curatorial Practice MFA (2017-18); Acting Dean of Faculty of Liberal Arts and Sciences and the School of Interdisciplinary Studies (2015); founding Chair of Visual and Critical Studies undergraduate art history Honours BA program (2013-15); Undergraduate Chair of Criticism and Curatorial Practice BFA (2007-9); Founding Graduate Director of Criticism and Curatorial Practice MFA (2008-9); and Acting Dean of Liberal Studies (2003).

-Tuer teaches courses at the undergraduate level on Latin American art, the history of photography and new media, contemporary art and theory, and thesis research and writing.
-At the graduate level, she teaches courses on postcolonial and contemporary art theory and has supervised students across a range of MA and MFA programs.
+Tuer teaches courses on Latin American art, memory work and memoralization, the history of photography and new media, contemporary art and theory, and thesis research and writing.
+At the graduate level, she teaches courses on postcolonial and contemporary art theory and curating.
+She has supervised students across a range of MA and MFA programs.

 Guest Curator, Frida and Diego: Passion, Politics and Painting, Art Gallery of Ontario, October 2012-January 2013